Enrol in your units with My Enrolment

 Suggested enrolment patterns may differ depending upon the specialisation, stream or major you are undertaking and which teaching period you commence your course, so be sure to follow the one that matches your study needs.

 Your first preference to study a unit in a specific teaching period and location may not be available.
 If this is the case the unit will not provide any drop-down options for you to select and will display a message stating “you are unable to change the availability from the default selected for you”.
+This does not mean you have to enrol into the unit for the default availability; it just means that it is the only availability for the current academic year.

 Census Date is the date that your unit enrolment is finalised and you incur a tuition fee debt.
 If you’ve deferred your fees to the government via one of the HELP schemes, Census Date is when your enrolment is reported to the government.
 If you withdraw from a unit after Census Date you will incur the full cost of the unit and academic penalties.